-Important Key Facts of Higher Education System in India for UGC NET
+Key Study Notes On Higher Education System in India

-CBSE (UGC) NET Paper 1 Higher Education System Expectation for Paper 1 Questions were lies in the one of following sectors.
-So its important to have basic ideas of following topics and
+If we talk about the syllabus of (UGC) NET Paper 1 Higher Education System section for Paper 1 Questions were lies in one of following sectors.

 - Understanding of organization and governance in higher education.(Different type of college and universities )

 - Higher education governance, administration, and educational politics.(NEW EDUCATION POLICY)